playingoDEERUX/growbrewproxy/README.md

 # Features:
 ---------------------------------------------------------------
 - GUI
-- world parsing, has many many visuals included
+- world serialization, has many many visuals included in form of serialization in order to keep track of world packet values
 - Showing players in world list
 - Subserver switching is supported
 - Name Changer